 Mexico has experienced long periods with slow growth.
 In 2016, 2017 and 2018 the Mexican economy grew by 2.3%, 2%, 2% respectively.
 In 2019, the Mexican economy contracted 0.01% and 8.2% in 2020 mainly due to the impact of the COVID-19 virus.
+In 2021, the Mexican economy grew 4.8%.

 Developments and trends in the world economy affecting Mexico may have a material adverse effect on our business, financial condition and results of operations.
-The Mexican economy is tightly connected to the U.S. economy through international trade (approximately 81.2% of Mexican exports were directed to the United States in 2020), international remittances (billions of dollars from Mexican workers in the United States are the country's second-largest source of foreign exchange), foreign direct investment (approximately 39.1% of Mexican foreign direct investment came from U.S.-based investors in 2020), and financial markets (the U.S. and Mexican financial systems are highly integrated).
-As the U.S. economy contracts, U.S. citizens consume fewer Mexican imports, Mexican workers in the United States send less money to Mexico, U.S. firms with businesses in Mexico make fewer investments, U.S.-owned banks in Mexico make fewer loans, and the quality of U.S. financial assets held in Mexico deteriorates.
+The Mexican economy is tightly connected to the U.S. economy through international trade

+(approximately 82.1% of Mexican exports were directed to the United States in 2021), international remittances (billions of dollars from Mexican workers in the United States are the country's second-largest source of foreign exchange), foreign direct investment (approximately 47.5% of Mexican foreign direct investment came from U.S.-based investors in 2021), and financial markets (the U.S. and Mexican financial systems are highly integrated).
+In case of a contraction of the U.S. economy, U.S. citizens may consume fewer Mexican imports, Mexican workers in the United States may send less money to Mexico, U.S. firms with businesses in Mexico may make fewer investments, U.S.-owned banks in Mexico may make fewer loans, and the quality of U.S. financial assets held in Mexico may deteriorate.
 Moreover, a collapse in confidence in the U.S. economy may spread to other economies closely connected to it, including Mexico's.
 The result may be a potentially deep and protracted recession in Mexico.
 If the Mexican economy falls into a deep and protracted recession, or if inflation and interest rates increase, consumer purchasing power may decrease and, as a result, demand for our products may decrease.
 In addition, a recession could affect our operations to the extent we are unable to reduce our costs and expenses in response to falling demand.